fiebachlab/allanlab/_pages/home.md

 ---
-title: "Allan Lab - Home"
+title: "Fiebach Lab - Home"
 layout: homelay
-excerpt: "Allan Lab at Leiden University."
+excerpt: "Fiebach Lab @ Goethe University Frankfurt."
 sitemap: false
 permalink: /
 ---

-We are a small, dynamic group at the [Leiden Institute of Physics](http://www.physics.leidenuniv.nl).
-Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.
+Higher cognitive functions such as language, working memory, cognitive control, or intelligence are the result of complex processes in our brains.
+We use modern brain imaging techniques to understand how these uniquely human abilities are organized in the brain.

+We are located at the Psychology Department of Goethe University Frankfurt, and we are part of the [Interdisciplinary Center for Neuroscience Frankfurt (ICNF)] (http://www.icn-frankfurt.de/) as well as the [Rhine Main Neuroscience Network (rmn2)] (http://www.rmn2.de/).
+We are also associated to Frankfurt's [Center for Individual Development and Adaptive Education (IDeA)] (https://www.idea-frankfurt.eu) and the [Collaborative Research Center "Neurobiology of Resilience"] (https://crc1193.de/), and we closely collaborate with the Frankfurt [Brain Imaging Center (BIC)] (http://www.bic.uni-frankfurt.de).

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >